About 1,350 registered delegates from biotech, healthcare, pharma and IT industries and regulatory bodies, from 50 countries participated

 Under the clinical research track, a panel discussion was conducted on the Indian regulatory landscape.
 The discussed points included role of lower cost innovation from Asia/ India, industry’s expectations from the Indian regulatory, key developments in the Indian regulatory landscape in the last few months, simplifying clinical trial approval process at the centre and so on.
 The panelists included Solomon Yimam, Assistant Country Director, US FDA India Office, India, Maggie Massam, Head of Business Development, Clinical Practices Resource Datalink (CPRD), MHRA, UK, etc.

 The session on Indian biosimilar guidelines and the global alignment discussed about the need to have a view on the approach to biosimilars, comparison and contrast between Indian biosimilar guidelines and the global alignment.
 It also had a roundtable discussion on whether India can be considered as a preferred destination for conducting biosimilar clinical trials.
 The chairperson for the session was Dr Maurice R Cross, Group Medical Director, Veeda Clinical Research and other speaker was Dr Anand Eswaraiah, Head Clinical Development and Regulatory Affairs, Clinigene International.

 In the course of the day, the jury also selected the best solutions developed during the first BioAsia Devthon.
-Three teams were given grants totalling two lakh rupees for their solutions.
+Three teams were given grants totalling Rs two lakhs for their solutions.
 Winner teams will be working with BioAsia and Technology Business Incubator (BITS Pilani Hyderabad) to develop their prototypes further.
 TBI will provide them free incubation services for six months and monitor progress.